N3PDF/vegasflow/doc/source/intalg.rst

 As it can be seen, the only change has been to substitute the ``VegasFlow`` class with ``VegasFlowPlus``.

+.. note:: ``VegasFlowPlus`` does not support multi-device running, as it cannot break the integration in several pieces, an issue tracked at `#78 <https://github.com/N3PDF/vegasflow/issues/78>`_.

 Integration Wrapper
 ^^^^^^^^^^^^^^^^^^^